DorinDaniil/Garage/README.md

 Examples
 --------
+The experiments used the [PASCAL VOC 2007 dataset](http://host.robots.ox.ac.uk/pascal/VOC/voc2007/).

-For examples of how to use the AugmenterPipeline, please refer to the provided Jupyter notebook.
+For examples of how to use the AugmenterPipeline, please refer to the augmentation_experiments.ipynb